Here is a surefire way to stand out from the crowd of faceless. A tan suit.

 If your office observes business casual, that is the perfect place to make a splash with this combination.

-You can also wear blue or pale purple checks or stripes if you are heading to an outdoor event.
-You will own the picnic with your amazing fashion sense.
+You can also wear blue or pale purple checks or stripes if you are heading to a casual outdoor event, like a casual wedding.
+You will own the event with your amazing fashion sense.

 In most cases, you may want to wear brown or burgundy shoes.
 They will complement your tan suit as well as bring out the warmth of the coloring.

-However, brown shoes are the best choice because it matches the tan’s earthy tones.
+However, brown shoes are the best choice because they match the tan’s earthy tones.

 Black shoes are best when you wear colors that bring out the cool tones in your suit or wear a black tie.
 So it’s best to leave the black shoes for other suit colors.